 “Luckily, thankfully, nobody was hurt,” Bruce said.

-Stevens, the defense attorney, said: “There is a lot of talk of 1993.
+Stevens said: “There is a lot of talk of 1993.
 He already paid a penalty for that.”

-Stevens said things went “haywire” that night last year in Marengo.
+Stevens said that things went “haywire” that night last year in Marengo.
 He noted that after Villarreal saw the woman who was named in the domestic battery case and who had filed an order of protection against him, he turned to leave.
 Had the woman not followed him outside, where the argument happened, “we would not be here,” Stevens said.

 Stevens spoke of Villarreal’s tough upbringing.
 He and his brother were raised without a dad by a single mom “doing the best she can” in Elgin.
-He was expelled in seventh grade “and things [got] further and further worse.”
-Villarreal began drinking alcohol and doing street drugs at a young age, making him “ripe for a gang” which “is impossible” to break away from.
+He was expelled in seventh grade, “and things [got] further and further worse.”
+Villarreal began drinking alcohol and doing street drugs at a young age, making him “ripe for a gang,” which “is impossible” to break away from.

 “He tries to be a good family man. ...
 He maintains his innocence,” Stevens said.
 After his prison release, Stevens said, Villarreal led a law-abiding life and was part of his community.
-He has medical issues and suffers post-traumatic stress disorder and addiction, which, Stevens said, “I believe had a lot to do with why we are here today.”
+He has medical issues and suffers from post-traumatic stress disorder and addiction, which, Stevens said, “I believe had a lot to do with why we are here today.”

 “I am not perfect, but that’s the beauty of me,” he said.
 “I am not a victim; I am an overcomer.”